 Since then, Perth Festival has seeded and cultivated decades of cultural growth as the oldest arts festival in the Southern Hemisphere.
 It is Australia’s premier curated multi-arts festival and one of the greatest in the world, known for commissioning major new works, celebrating the unique qualities of Perth and engaging diverse audiences.

-For a few weeks every glorious summer, the best artists from Western Australia and the world stand shoulder to shoulder in creative unity within the community.
+Every glorious summer the best artists from Western Australia and the world stand shoulder to shoulder in creative unity within the community.

-The dates for the 2020 - 23 Perth Festivals are below.
-We hope you can join us!
+The dates for the 2021 - 23 Perth Festivals are below.
+We hope you'll join us!

 5 Feb – 28 Feb 2021